gjet908/flower-rain-/README.md

 ## Features

-- A single, professionally-composed SVG bouquet (large, medium, small and bud flowers, elegant leaves, and natural stems) rather than scattered clip-art flowers
+- A single, dense, professionally-composed SVG bouquet — 5 hero flowers, 8 medium
+  flowers, 12 small flowers and 10 tiny filler blooms, all placed at fixed, intentional positions (never randomized), with a short stem cluster and a champagne paper wrapper tying it together
 - A slow, staged opening sequence: stems rise, leaves unfold, buds appear, flowers bloom one by one
-- A gentle, physics-like petal rain that drifts, rotates, and fades — recycled efficiently so it never overwhelms performance
+- A gentle, physics-like petal rain in two depth layers (behind and in front of the bouquet), biased toward the sides of the screen so the text column stays readable — recycled efficiently so it never overwhelms performance
 - Subtle cursor parallax on desktop; automatic gentle motion and tap interaction on mobile
 - Hover and click interactions on every flower, with a small petal-and-sparkle burst on click
-- A layered text reveal: an intro line, "FOR YOU", a letter-by-letter name reveal, and a closing message
+- A layered text reveal, positioned entirely below the bouquet: an intro line, "FOR YOU", a letter-by-letter name reveal, and a closing message
 - An optional, non-autoplaying music control
-- Fully responsive (desktop, laptop, tablet, mobile) with no horizontal scroll
+- Fully responsive (desktop, laptop, tablet, mobile) with no horizontal scroll and a fixed, intentional composition at every breakpoint
 - Respects `prefers-reduced-motion`

 ## Technologies